 The ibis Waterloo hotel is perfectly located in central Brussels, close to the business district, 0.9 miles (1.5 km) from Waterloo train station and 10.6 miles (17 km) from Brussels international airport.
 The hotel is near the historic site of the Battle of Waterloo and the new memorial, and has 100 modern rooms with free WIFI access.
 It also has a bar with a terrace and a 24-hour snack service, a separate restaurant and a free private outdoor car park.
-A tennis court is 55 yards (50 m) from the hotel.
+There is tennis court 55 yards (50 m) from the hotel

 Just south of Brussels is the town of Waterloo, the place where Napoleon was defeated in 1815.
 Hotel ibis Waterloo is a good base to visit this historical town and its surroundings.
 While you're here, visit the Hergé Museum in Louvain-la-Neuve, where the spiritual father of Tintin is honored.
 North-east of Waterloo is La Hulpe castle where you can admire works by artist Jean-Michel Folon.
 Travelling with the family?
 Why not visit the Walibi Belgium theme park.

 This hotel participates to Planet 21 and is acting in favour of Positive Hospitality.